tc-functors/docs/src/content/docs/entities/functions.md

 ## Definitions

-There are 3 kinds of function definitions:
+There are 4 kinds of function definitions:

-1. Topology functions
+1. Dir functions
 2. Interned functions
+3. Nano functions
-3. Standalone functions
+4. Standalone functions

-### Topology functions
+### Dir functions

 tc discovers functions in the current directory.
 A function is any directory that contains a
 1. handler.{py,rb,clj,js} file  and/or